nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/random_2_suggest_newfriends/README.md

  - - If `current_user_id`  is **1**, then `users[current_user_id - 1]` means we're looking at the first user in the list (because computers start counting from 0, not 1).

+ -  📌 If the **current user's ID** is 2 (Mario), we want to ensure that Mario is excluded from the list of suggested friends.